 Server Stars Language Tools Transport

-harness/mcp-server (50 stars, Go, 461 commits) is Harness’s unified MCP server, now significantly expanded with a registry-based architecture that dispatches 10 consolidated tools to 139 resource types across 30 toolsets — chaos engineering is one module alongside pipelines, secrets, security, cost management, and more.
+harness/mcp-server (59 stars, TypeScript, 40 forks) is Harness’s unified MCP server, using a registry-based architecture that dispatches 10 consolidated tools to 139 resource types across 30 toolsets — chaos engineering is one module alongside pipelines, secrets, security, cost management, and more.

 The server has evolved from individual per-resource tools to a dispatch model where tools like harness_list, harness_get, and harness_create route to any resource type.
 For chaos engineering, this means experiment discovery, execution, result retrieval, and probe management are all available through the consolidated tool interface.
 The server also includes 27 prompt templates for common workflows and supports multi-project discovery without hardcoded configuration.

 Requires Harness Platform access with Chaos Engineering enabled, API key, Organization ID, and Project ID.
-Go 1.23+ for building from source.
-Now supports both stdio and HTTP transport, with Docker and Kubernetes deployment options.
-The 461 commits and +67% star growth (30→50) since March 2026 make Harness the most actively developed chaos-capable MCP server.
+Supports both stdio and HTTP transport, with Docker and Kubernetes deployment options.
 The value proposition is strongest for teams already using Harness — you get chaos engineering alongside 29 other platform toolsets in one server.
 For chaos-only use cases, LitmusChaos’s dedicated server offers more focused tooling.

 Cloud-Native Fault Injection